drod-96/SyntheticDHN/README.md

 # Contributions

 This project humbly tries to propose a synthetic DHN generator using expertise-knowledge and graph theories.
 We recognise that many parts can be improved and we welcome all interested contributors from the community.
-Please contact us at dubon.rodrigue@imt-atlantique.fr
+Please contact us at dubon.rodrigue@imt-atlantique.fr.